abid-anjum/android-interview-questions-2/README.md

 > Android Interview Questions - Your Cheat Sheet For Android Interview

-## Prepared and maintained by [Amit Shekhar](https://github.com/amitshekhariitbhu) who is having experience of taking interviews of many Android developers and cracking interviews of top companies.
+## Prepared and maintained by [Abid Anjum](https://github.com/abid-anjum) who is having experience of taking interviews of many Android developers and cracking interviews of top companies.

 <p align="center">
 <a href="https://mindorks.com/android-app-development-online-course" target="_blank">